sopra-steria-norge/cloud-akademiet-course-files/1_Dependency_Injection_Switch_to_NetCore_native.md

 Remove the auto-generated files related to WeatherController.

 ### Move Controllers
 Move `UserController.cs` from the `WhoOwesWhat.Service.Controller` project to the `Controllers` folder in the `WhoOwesWhat.Service.Net8` project.
 Due to time constraints, we will focus on just this controller.
+PS: Copy the file `UserController.cs` to make sure that the old .NET Framework solution can be run.
+We'll fix the rest in the next workshops.

 ### Add Necessary Dependencies
 Add all the required project dependencies to ensure the controllers can run in the new project.
 Check the using statements at the top of `UserController.cs` to see what projects are needed.